How is granite formed?

 Granite spheres are made by sand blasting a basin in a rectangle of rock and sand blasting a perfect sphere to fit into it.
 Then water is pushed up to hold the sphere up.
 The ball can then be spun easily.

-To log a find on this earth cache you must answer the following questions and email the answers to me.
+To log a find on this earthcache you must answer the following questions to be sent via message:

 1).
 What are the 3 main colours on the granite sphere?